 Foxtail grasses are easy to overlook and are often disregarded by the average dog owner, but they can be extremely dangerous when ignored.
-Foxtail grasses can be identified by their “foxtail,” a bushy group of spiked seeds that resemble the tail of a fox.
+The photo above shows you one of the most common varieties of foxtail grass found in the Seattle area.
+Foxtail grasses can be identified by their “foxtail,” a bushy group of spiked seeds that resemble the tail of a fox when green, but these bushy-looking awns quickly become hard and almost needle-like when the grass dries.
 These spiked seeds, or spikelets, are barbed and efficiently adapted for animal dispersal.
 This means that when an animal brushes past the plant, the spikelets easily disengage from the grass and cling to the fur of the animal.

 For the wild animals that inhabit the Western U.S. native ranges of foxtail grasses, foxtails aren’t too much of a problem.
 Their fur is generally short enough that the foxtails will eventually become dislodged.
 However, they can be quite dangerous for dogs and other domestic animals.
 Their movements can cause the spikelets to burrow deeper into their fur, in between their toes, into their reproductive or urinary orifices, under their eyelids, or into their ear and nose canals.
 Even for humans, these razor-sharp spikelets can work through fabric, particularly shoes and socks, causing discomfort.

 As surface lesions, the foxtails can be removed and the wounds easily treated with antiseptic.
 But, once the foxtail has entered the body, they can continue to burrow through soft tissues and organs – and they will burrow until they can burrow no more!
 This causes infection, physical disruption, and in extreme cases may cause death.